covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-White-Manual-Green-Manual.md

 It was slightly different from the NHC's "four early" principles which had been mentioned for several times.
 Here, the CDC in Wuhan replaced "early reporting" in the NHC version with "early diagnosis".

-**Several updates on national standards in response to the epidemic progress**
+**Multiple Updates on National Standards in Response to The Epidemic Progress**

 Unlike the 2003 SARS epidemic, this time, China quickly isolated the virus strain, completed genetic sequencing, and shared the sequence with the WHO for global joint research.
 This action was appreciated by the WHO.
 On January 8, the pathogen was tentatively identified as a novel coronavirus.